system76/docs/content/bootloader.md

 [ -d /sys/firmware/efi ] && echo "Installed in UEFI mode" || echo "Installed in Legacy mode"
 ```

-Additionally, if `bios_grub` is listed under `flags`, the system is installed in legacy BIOS mode.

-### EFI Boot - Pop!_OS (systemd-boot)

-If the echo command at the beginning of this page says that the OS is installed in EFI mode **and** you are using Pop!_OS, follow this section.
-Please note that if you have an encrypted disk, you will need to first unlock it as described below.

-First, we need to mount the OS partitions.
-Run these commands based on what type of disk you have:

 The expected output is:

 ```bash